 Keep your dog in top shape during the winter months

-Don't leave your dog outside in the cold for long periods of time.
+- Don't leave your dog outside in the cold for long periods of time.
 Be attentive to your dog's body temperature, and limit its time outdoors.

 Keep your dog warm, dry and away from drafts.
 Tiles and uncarpeted areas may become extremely cold, so make sure to place blankets and pads on floors in these areas.

-Your dog needs a well-groomed coat to keep properly insulated.
+- Your dog needs a well-groomed coat to keep properly insulated.
 Short- or coarse-haired dogs may get extra cold, so consider a sweater or coat as long as it does not impede the use of a harness.
 Long-haired dogs should have excess hair around the toes and foot pads trimmed to ease snow removal and cleaning.

-Towel or blow-dry your dog if it gets wet from rain or snow.
+- Towel or blow-dry your dog if it gets wet from rain or snow.
 It is important to dry and clean its paws, too.
 This helps avoid tiny cuts and cracked pads.
 A little petroleum jelly may soften the pads and prevent further cracking.

-Don't leave your dog alone in a car without proper precautions.
+- Don't leave your dog alone in a car without proper precautions.
 If the engine is off, the temperature in the car will get too cold.

-Antifreeze, which often collects on driveways and roadways, is highly poisonous.
+- Antifreeze, which often collects on driveways and roadways, is highly poisonous.
 Although it smells and tastes good to your dog, it can be lethal.

-Rock salt, used to melt ice on sidewalks, may irritate footpads.
+- Rock salt, used to melt ice on sidewalks, may irritate footpads.
 Be sure to rinse your dog's feet after a walk with a warm, damp cloth or towel and be sure to dry them off afterwards.

-Don't use over-the-counter medications on your dog without consulting a veterinarian.
+- Don't use over-the-counter medications on your dog without consulting a veterinarian.